You have probably asked, “what can I do instead of lunges that won’t hurt my knees?”

 Don’t let your knees cave in toward each other.
 You want your knee to track directly over your toes.

-Holding a weight out in front of your body can help counter-balance you.
+Holding a weight out in front of your body can help counterbalance you.